International Association for Mission Studies: IAMS General Assemblies

-The association is managed by an executive consisting of the president, the vice president, the general secretary, the treasurer, the editor of Mission Studies journal and five regional representatives of the Executive committee.
+The association is managed by a 10-person Executive.
 These representatives are responsible for the IAMS’ relations with missiologists and missiological institutions, associations and schools in Europe, North America, Latin America, Asia, Africa and Oceania.
 A Senior Advisory Group provides a consultative level of governance.

-The Executive Committee is chosen at each general assembly by the members present.
+The executive committee is chosen at each general assembly by the members present.
 It is responsible for the development of the Association between its general meetings and is charged to organize the next international conference.
 The Secretariat is usually taken charge by one of the associated institutions.
 Currently the Secretariat is located at the headquarters of the Church Mission Society in Oxford, United Kingdom.

 As of February 2021, the general secretary was Aron Engberg, from the Centre for Theology and Religious Studies at Lund University in Sweden.
 He succeed Cathy Ross (missiologist), from City Mission Society, who served as general secretary from 2008 to 2018.